bighippo999/bit-gf-submitter/readme.txt

 == Changelog ==

+= 0.4 =
+* Reduce Scheduled Task time from 5 mins interval to 2 mins.
+* Increase orders submit per interval from 5 to 10.
+* Commented out the Test API field for live system.
+* Remove TEST info from API Notes submission.
+* Added print file URL to Log on INVALID Print File.

 = 0.3 =
 * Initial testing all working. with GF systems.
 Further testing from live system before removal of testing api flag.